fangld/fangld.github.io/index.md

 1. **Liangda Fang**, Yongmei Liu, Ximing Wen.
 On the Progression of Knowledge and Belief for Nondeterministic Actions in the Situation Calculus.
 In Proceedings of the 24th International Joint Conference on Artificial Intelligence (IJCAI-2015), 2955-2963, 2015.
 (CCF A)

-1. Hai Wan, Rui Yang, **Liangda Fang**, Yongmei Liu, Huada Xu.
+1. Hai Wan, Rui Yang*, **Liangda Fang**, Yongmei Liu, Huada Xu.
 A Complete Epistemic Planner without the Epistemic Closed World Assumption.
 In Proceedings of the 24th International Joint Conference on Artificial Intelligence (IJCAI-2015), 3257-3263, 2015.
 (CCF A)

 1. **Liangda Fang**.
 High-Level Program Execution in Multi-Agent Settings.
 In Proceedings of the 23rd International Joint Conference on Artificial Intelligence Doctoral Consortium Program (IJCAI-2013 DC), 3213-3214, 2013.
 (CCF A)